brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-Reading the cross section from left to right, we see that even as the hikers were at Mile 3.0 winding north through the Box’s $Xgr, the Supergroup started to reappear in the cliffs above them.
+Reading the cross section from left to right, we see that even as the hikers were at Mile 3.0 winding north through the $Xgr of the Box, the Supergroup was starting to reappear in the cliffs above them.
 For more than a mile
 its strata have been slowly descending toward the trail.
 And here, just past Mile 4.0,